Kublai Khan: Early years

 Kublai Khan was the fourth son of Tolui, and his second son with Sorghaghtani Beki.
 As his grandfather Genghis Khan advised, Sorghaghtani chose a Buddhist Tangut woman as her son's nurse, whom Kublai later honored highly.
 On his way home after the Mongol conquest of Khwarezmia, Genghis Khan performed a ceremony on his grandsons Möngke and Kublai after their first hunt in 1224 near the Ili River.
 Kublai was nine years old and with his eldest brother killed a rabbit and an antelope.
-After his grandfather smeared fat from the killed animals onto Kublai's middle finger in accordance with a Mongol tradition, he said "The words of this boy Kublai are full of wisdom, heed them well – heed them all of you."
+After his grandfather smeared fat from the killed animals onto Kublai's middle finger per a Mongol tradition, he said "The words of this boy Kublai are full of wisdom, heed them well – heed them all of you."
 The elderly Genghis Khan would die three years after this event in 1227, when Kublai was 12.
 Kublai's father Tolui would serve as regent for two years until Genghis' successor, Kublai's third uncle Ogedei, was enthroned as Khagan in 1229.

 After the Mongol conquest of the Jin dynasty, in 1236, Ogedei gave Hebei (attached with 80,000 households) to the family of Tolui, who died in 1232.
 Kublai received an estate of his own, which included 10,000 households.
 Because he was inexperienced, Kublai allowed local officials free rein.
 Corruption amongst his officials and aggressive taxation caused large numbers of ethnic Han peasants to flee, which led to a decline in tax revenues.
 Kublai quickly came to his appanage in Hebei and ordered reforms.
 Sorghaghtani Beki sent new officials to help him and tax laws were revised.
 Thanks to those efforts, many of the people who fled returned.

 The most prominent, and arguably most influential, component of Kublai Khan's early life was his study and a strong attraction to contemporary Han culture.
 Kublai invited Haiyun, the leading Buddhist monk in northern China, to his ordo in Mongolia.
 When he met Haiyun in Karakorum in 1242, Kublai asked him about the philosophy of Buddhism.
-Haiyun named Kublai's son, who was born in 1243, Zhenjin (Chinese: True Gold).
-Haiyun also introduced Kublai to the formerly Daoist (Taoist), and at the time Buddhist monk, Liu Bingzhong.
+Haiyun named Kublai's son, who was born in 1243, Zhenjin.
+Haiyun also introduced Kublai to the formerly Taoist, and at the time Buddhist monk, Liu Bingzhong.
 Liu was a painter, calligrapher, poet, and mathematician, and he became Kublai's advisor when Haiyun returned to his temple in modern Beijing.
 Kublai soon added the Shanxi scholar Zhao Bi to his entourage.
 Kublai employed people of other nationalities as well, for he was keen to balance local and imperial interests, Mongol and Turkic.